 and I feel I can do anything I set my mind to.”

 The Go TEAM is the introductory phase of the Jobs & Housing Program.
 In this 16-week phase, Food on Foot provides life-skills training with the goal of earning stable employment and/or permanent housing to program members currently experiencing homelessness.

-Stability Phase (5 weeks)
+Seeds & Success Phase (5 weeks)